 The other variety of sex headache:

-Most sex headaches last about 30 minutes.
+Most sex headaches last at least several minutes.
 Others may linger for a few hours.
-Many people who have sex headaches will experience them in clusters lasting a few months, and then go for a year or more without any sex headaches.
+Many people who have sex headaches will experience them in clusters over a few months and then go for a year or more without having any sex headaches.

 When to see a doctor

-Any type of sexual activity that leads to orgasm — including masturbation, oral sex and intercourse — can trigger sex headaches.
+Any type of sexual activity that leads to orgasm — including masturbation, anal sex, oral sex and intercourse — can trigger sex headaches.

 Sex headaches can affect anyone.
 But risk factors for these headaches include: